IELTS Exam Syllabus 2025: Section-Wise IELTS Syllabus and Tips to Prepare

 - Task 2 (40 minutes): This task requires you to write an essay in response to an argument, problem, or viewpoint.
 The essay must be at least 250 words, and you will be graded on your ability to present a logical argument.

-If you’re writing the general training test, you’re also required to attempt two tasks which are as follows:
+If you’re writing the general training test, you’re also required to attempt two tasks that are as follows:

 - Task 1 (20 minutes): In 150 words, you will write a letter in response to a given situation.
 The letter may be formal, semi-formal, or informal depending on the scenario provided.